-Popular Decision-Making Score: 3 According to the Estonian constitution, referendums can be initiated by the national parliament (Riigikogu); citizens do not have the power to initiate a referendum.
+Popular Decision-According to the Estonian constitution, referendums can be initiated by the national parliament (Riigikogu); citizens do not have the power to initiate a referendum.
 Municipalities can organize referendums on local issues, but their outcomes are non-binding.

 There is strong public support for the introduction of a binding referendum mechanism, and the issue is occasionally raised by opposition parties.
 However, no progress has been made toward this goal.
 Instead of referendums, a 2014 measure enables citizens to initiate amendments to existing laws, or propose new laws.
 To start the parliamentary proceedings of this kind, the proposal must be signed by at least 1000 people, must include an explanation why the current legal regulation is not satisfactory, and must describe what kind of amendments should be made.
-An online platform (petitsioon.ee) is available through which citizens can initiate the process and collect signatures.
-At the time of writing, about five public initiatives had been taken up by the Riigikogu.
+An online platform (rahvaalgatus.ee) is available through which citizens can initiate the process and collect signatures.
+At the time of writing, four initiatives made during 2016 had been taken up by the Riigikogu.
+So far, none of the popular initiatives have become law.